-This case study is an example of compression facility that employs 8 compressor units in total; Units 1 through 5 are slow speed integral compressors and Units 6 through 8 are gas turbine driven centrifugal compressors.
+This case study is an example of a compression facility that employs 8 compressor units in total; Units 1 through 5 are slow speed integral compressors and Units 6 through 8 are gas turbine driven centrifugal compressors.
 Unit 8 is the latest addition to the station and operates in parallel with Units 6 and 7.
 The addition of Unit 8 meant a number of station layout modifications were necessary.
-These included: re-wheeling of Units 6 and 7 (i.e., change the compressor impellers); adding after gas cooling; and relocating the anti-surge valves downstream of the coolers to allow for both hot (fast stop) and cold recycle (anti-surge) capabilities.
+These included: re-wheeling of Units 6 and 7 (i.e., change the compressor impellers); addition of gas after cooling; and relocating the anti-surge valves downstream of the coolers to allow for both hot (fast stop) and cold recycle (anti-surge) capabilities.
 Due to the addition of equipment and significant reconfiguration of station piping and valves, a dynamic surge analysis on Units 6, 7, and 8 was required to determine whether the existing anti-surge and fast stop valves were adequately sized and whether the anti-surge valves could be relocated downstream of the gas coolers.
-A new fast stop recycle system was added along with Unit 8, which also needed to be adequately sized.
-Further complications arose from the fact that Unit 6's anti-surge valve configuration differs from that of Unit 7 and that Unit 6 has twin recycle valves jointly serving as anti-surge valves with a single fast stop valve while Unit 7 has a single antisurge valve and a single fast stop valve.
+A fast stop recycle system was also considered for the newly added Unit 8, which also needed to be adequately sized.

-Units 6 and 7 are similar OEM and model# compressors driven by gas turbines, while Unit 8 is a different OEM compressor also driven by a gas turbine.
-The combined rotor inertia of Unit 6 compressor/power turbine assembly (which is the same for the other two Units) is 24.6 kg.m^2 .
+Units 6 and 7 are similar OEM and model number compressors driven by gas turbines, while Unit 8 is a different OEM compressor also driven by a gas turbine.
+The combined rotor inertia of Unit 6 compressor/power turbine assembly (which is the same for the other two Units) is 24.6 kg/m.
 The compressor performance characteristics (wheel maps) including the full characteristics to the left of the surge line are given in Fig. 8, respectively.
 The initial steady state operating points on the three Units are indicated on the respective wheel maps, and are also given in Table 7.
 The mixture composition of the gas flowing through the station is given in Table 8.
 Finally, the selected recycle valves (hot and cold) for the three Units are given in Table 9 along with the estimated pre-stroke delay and full-stroke opening time, respectively.
-Of notice is that the hot valve capacity is larger for Unit 8 than the that for Units 6 and 7 due to the relatively large volume of gas trapped between the hot recycle and check valves on the discharge side of Unit 8 (approx. 13.7 m3) vs. that on the discharge side of either of Units 6 or 7 (3.3 m3 and 5.7 m3, respectively).
+Of notice is that the hot valve capacity is larger for Unit 8 than that for Units 6 and 7 due to the relatively large volume of gas trapped between the hot recycle and check valves on the discharge side of Unit 8 (approx. 13.7 m) vs. that on the discharge side of either of Units 6 or 7 (3.3 m and 5.7 m, respectively).